 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
 Lifting weights, using the treadmill, cardio and muscle workouts.
 Just because one is travelling with teenagers, it does not mean you need to stop working out.

-In Berlin, you can go to a number of Gyms that sell passes ranging from a day to a week and a month. you can enquire about the daily and weekly prices directly with the gym.
-You can find a list of Gyms in Berlin where you can buy a day pass on Yelp
+In Berlin, you can go to several Gyms that sell passes ranging from a day to a week and a month.
+You can enquire about the daily and weekly prices directly with the gym.
+You can find a list of Gyms in Berlin where you can buy a day pass on Yelp.

 Family holidays in Berlin – Going to the cinema

 Watching a movie is popular with teenagers anywhere in the world.
 Going to the cinema in Berlin with teenagers is a great evening activity.
-You will find the state of the art screens and sound for you to watch the latest blockbusters in Berlin cinemas.
+You will find state-of-the-art screens and sound to watch the latest blockbusters in Berlin cinemas.

-If you’re looking for a bit of fun, friendly family competition in Berlin with teenagers then 10 pin bowling might be just the activity for you and teen travellers.
-You can go 10 pin bowling in Berlin at a number of different locations in the city centre and 10 pin bowling has to be one of the best family-friendly things to do in Berlin.
+If you’re looking for a bit of fun, friendly family competition in Berlin with teenagers, then 10-pin bowling might be just the activity for you and teen travellers.
+You can go 10-pin bowling in Berlin at several different locations in the city centre, and 10-pin bowling has to be one of the best family-friendly things to do in Berlin.

 Samariterstraße 19-20, 10247 Berlin, Germany